sakanomichi/SillyTavern-LorebookStickySort/README.md

 - Each lorebook independently remembers its sort order
 - Automatically restores your preferred sort when you switch lorebooks
+- **NEW:** Optionally auto-apply a configurable default sort to unsaved lorebooks
 - Preferences persist across browser sessions
 - Optional debug logging for troubleshooting
 - Clear all preferences button for easy reset